rosanof/guidance-rtb/README.md

 aws elbv2 describe-load-balancers --names rtb-bidder-nlb
 ```

 The command above assumes that the name of the NLB is `rtb-bidder-nlb`.
 If you modified it, please specify the name you applied.
-The output will contain DNS name, subnet ids and security groups that you will use for Heimdall onboarding of the responder app:
+The output will contain DNS name, subnet ids and security groups that you will use for N‌etworkBr‌idge onboarding of the responder app:

 ```
             "LoadBalancerArn": "arn:aws:elasticloadbalancing:us-east-1:<>",